MP Estate Planning UK

 A trustee’s duties are multifaceted and include:

-• Managing trust assets prudently and in accordance with the trust deed.
+• Managing trust assets prudently and in accordance with the trust deed — including making sound investment decisions under the statutory duty of care.

-• Acting impartially in the interests of the beneficiaries.
+• Acting impartially in the interests of all beneficiaries — balancing the needs of current and future beneficiaries.

-• Keeping accurate records and accounts of the trust.
+• Keeping accurate records and accounts of the trust, and filing the annual SA900 trust tax return with HMRC where required.

 Choosing the Right Trustee

-Selecting a suitable trustee is a critical decision that can significantly impact the effectiveness of a trust.
-When choosing a trustee, consider individuals or institutions that are trustworthy, competent, and capable of carrying out the responsibilities of a trustee.
+Selecting suitable trustees is a critical decision that can significantly impact the effectiveness of a trust.
+A minimum of two trustees is required under English law, and up to four trustees can be registered on a property title at Land Registry.
+When choosing trustees, consider individuals who are trustworthy, competent, and capable of carrying out the responsibilities involved.

 ConsiderationsIndividual TrusteeProfessional Trustee

-In conclusion, the role of a trustee is vital to the successful administration of a trust.
-By understanding the responsibilities of a trustee and carefully selecting the right individual or institution for the task, settlors can ensure that their wishes are carried out and the interests of the beneficiaries are protected.
+By understanding the responsibilities of a trustee and carefully selecting the right combination of individuals for the role, settlors can ensure that their wishes are carried out and the interests of the beneficiaries are properly protected for generations to come.

 Common Misconceptions About Trusts